riderjensen/personal-site/README.md

 ## Api Instructions

 * /api - Gets 100 items from the DB
-* /api/:range - Gets one, range must be sent in the following format YEAR-MM-DD$YEAR-MM-DD
+* /api/range/:range - Gets range must be sent in the following format YEAR-MM-DD$YEAR-MM-DD
+* /api/findOne/:id - Gets one item by the id
 * /api/create - returns a new item product id
 * /api/delete/:id - delete the item from the database
 * /api/update/:id - select the item that you want to update with the :id and an object with values that you want to fill it with